GrowGardens.ai

 Planting calendar

-In Fort Worth's hot June climate, focus on heat-tolerant vegetables and herbs for raised beds, containers, and in-ground gardens.
-Plant warm-season crops now and start planning for fall by sowing seeds indoors.
-Avoid frost-sensitive plants that struggle in intense summer heat.
+In June, Fort Worth gardeners can focus on heat-tolerant vegetables and herbs in raised beds, containers, and in-ground gardens.
+Plant warm-season crops now and prepare for summer heat by choosing drought-resistant varieties.
+Avoid planting frost-sensitive seeds that need cooler soil to germinate.

 Plant now (quick list)